Nordic Women Mediators

 - The members will exchange experiences and provide mutual support

 The network aims to reach out to actors engaged in peace processes, transitional processes and post-political settlement processes and institutions.
 Interacting with other similar women’s networks will be an important component.
 The NWM also aims to make women’s competence in this area more visible, to counter arguments about the shortage or low availability of women with mediation expertise.
 The Nordic network meets twice a year.

 The Nordic network is comprised of: a contact group representing participating Nordic ministries; together with an advisory group consisting of senior women mediators from the Nordic countries, serving as a sounding board for the network members; and an operational group representing the Nordic Ministries’ operational partners (listed below).

 For more information on the network, please contact one of the following operational group partners:

 - Denmark: Centre for Resolution of International Conflicts (CRIC)

 Contact: Anine Hagemann email@example.com

 - Iceland: United Nations University Gender Equality Studies and Training Programme (UNU-GEST)

-- Norway: Peace Research Institute Oslo (PRIO) and Norwegian Peacebuilding Resource Centre (NOREF)
+- Norway: Peace Research Institute Oslo (PRIO) and Norwegian Centre for Conflict Resolution (NOREF)